limshoonkit/WFGY/ProblemMap/Twin_Atlas/Bridge/README.md

 - when a plausible route is strong enough to escalate
 - when unresolved neighboring routes should block stronger output
 - when repair suggestions should be downgraded
+- when the correct move is evidence demand rather than overcommitment
-- when the system should reroute instead of overcommitting
+- when the system should reroute instead of forcing premature closure

-That missing handoff logic is exactly why Bridge is needed.
+That missing handoff logic is exactly why Bridge exists.

+Bridge is not there for decoration.

+Bridge is there because the family needs controlled handoff.

 ---

-## What Bridge is supposed to connect 🔐
+## What Bridge connects

 Bridge exists to connect the two major powers inside Twin Atlas.

-### From the forward Atlas side
+### From the Forward Atlas side

 Bridge receives things like:

 - route priors
-- likely failure region
+- likely failure family
-- likely family judgment
+- likely competing family
 - likely broken invariant region
 - likely first repair direction
+- misrepair risk
+- confidence and evidence sufficiency

+In other words, Bridge receives the output of route-first structural judgment.

 ### From the Inverse Atlas side

-Bridge receives things like:
+Bridge must be compatible with things like:

 - authorization level
 - governance state
 - neighboring-route pressure
 - repair legality judgment
 - public emission ceiling
+- visible output mode

+In other words, Bridge hands off into a system that still decides whether strong output is lawful.

-That means Bridge is not a third atlas line in the same sense.
+That is why Bridge is not a third atlas line in the same sense.

-It is the **internal connective core** that decides how route judgment and output legitimacy should talk to each other.
+It is the **internal connective core** that governs how route judgment and output legitimacy should talk to each other.

 ---

-## The role of Bridge inside WFGY 4.0 🌌
+## Bridge inside WFGY 4.0 Twin Atlas Engine

-Inside the current WFGY 4.0 architecture, Bridge is best understood as the next internal core layer.
+Inside WFGY 4.0 Twin Atlas Engine, Bridge should be understood as the next core internal layer.

 Twin Atlas already gives WFGY 4.0 two major powers:

 ### Power 1
 Better route-first structural mapping.

 ### Power 2
 Better legitimacy-first output governance.

-Bridge is what turns those two powers into a more integrated system.
+Bridge is what turns those two powers into a tighter engine direction.

 So in architectural terms:

-- Twin Atlas is the family frame of WFGY 4.0
+- **Twin Atlas** is the family frame of WFGY 4.0
-- Bridge is the internal handoff core inside that frame
+- **Bridge** is the internal handoff core inside that frame

 That is the cleanest way to describe its position.

 ---

-## What Bridge will eventually help decide 🛠️
+## What Bridge is supposed to help decide

-A mature Bridge layer would eventually help decide questions like:
+A mature Bridge layer should eventually help decide questions like these:

 ### 1. When should a route prior remain only a prior

 A plausible route is not automatically the same thing as authorized strong output.

 ### 2. When should authorization stay coarse or unresolved

 Even if one route looks promising, live neighboring routes may still block stronger emission.

 ### 3. When should repair guidance be downgraded

-A repair suggestion may sound helpful while still failing legality or structural depth checks.
+A repair suggestion may sound helpful while still failing legality or structural-depth checks.

 ### 4. When should the system ask for more evidence

 The correct move may be neither strong resolution nor vague hedging, but targeted evidence demand.

 ### 5. When should the system reroute

 A low-legitimacy state may indicate not only caution, but that the structural cut itself needs rework.

 These are exactly the kinds of questions that belong to Bridge.

 ---

-## Bridge as handoff, not decoration 🤝
+## Bridge as handoff, not decoration

 Bridge should not be misunderstood as a stylistic wrapper or a naming flourish.